 - Click Apply.

-Our article continues below with additional information on creating a hanging indent in Google Docs, including pictures of these steps.
+Our article continues below with additional information on how to do hanging indent on Google Docs, including pictures of these steps.

 How to Do a Hanging Indent on Google Docs (Guide with Pictures)